alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Run](https://github.com/khoiln/Run) - A Swift Wrapper for Grand Central Dispatch (GCD) Framework that supports method chaining.
 * [StampIcon](https://github.com/jorystiefel/stampicon) - Mac command line tool to imprint a text banner over a PNG icon, written in Swift.
 * [SwiftCGRectExtensions](https://github.com/nschum/SwiftCGRectExtensions) - A collection of CGRect, CGPoint and CGSize convenience functions for Swift.
+* [SwiftCop](https://github.com/andresinaka/SwiftCop) - SwiftCop is a validation library fully written in Swift and inspired by the clarity of Ruby On Rails Active Record validations.
 * [SwiftDate](https://github.com/malcommac/SwiftDate)
 * [SwiftFilePath](https://github.com/nori0620/SwiftFilePath) - Simple and powerful wrapper for NSFileManager.
 * [SwiftGen](https://github.com/AliSoftware/SwiftGen) - A collection of Swift tools to generate Swift code (enums for your assets, storyboards, Localizable.strings, …).